-Slightly cropped flared jeans in a tailored cut paired with a tucked-in top and blazer are polished for work (or a night out).
+Slightly cropped, tailored flare jeans paired with a tucked-in top and blazer make a polished look for work or a night out.

-Adding a multi-patterned turtleneck into your denim ensemble is a simple way to make a serious impact.
+Adding a multi-patterned turtleneck to your denim ensemble is a simple way to make a serious impact.

 This article originally appeared on Who What Wear